 This web page shows only a small excerpt of our Bufithey research.
 Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Bufithey History in all our PDF Extended History products and printed products wherever possible.

 Bufithey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bufithey has appeared include Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Early Notables of the Bufithey family (pre 1700)

 More information is included under the topic Early Bufithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bufithey family to Ireland

 Some of the Bufithey family moved to Ireland, but this topic is not covered in this excerpt.

 Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bufithey family to the New World and Oceana
+Migration of the Bufithey family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bufithey arrived in North America very early: William Burford, who came to Virginia in 1637; William Buffett, who was on record in Virginia in 1657; George Burford settled in Virginia in 1643; George Burford, who came to Montserrat in 1663.